dwu-csiro/HDM/README.md

 ## Examples

-To better illustrate how to program in HDM, here are some examples as bellow:
+To better illustrate how to program in HDM, here are some examples as below:

 ### WordCount